JacobMS2020/BuildTools/README.md

 2: Run and have fun!
 <br>
 <br>
-For more help and information visit <a href="https://sites.google.com/view/buildtoolsnp/">Build Tools</a>!
+For more help and information visit <a href="https://sites.google.com/view/buildtoolsnp/">Build Tools</a> or the GitHub Wiki <a href="https://github.com/kingjacob280/BuildTools/wiki/Help">help</a> page.
 <br>
 <br>
 <p>